 The Greek name for fennel is actually marathon, and the place of the famous battle of Marathon literally means ‘a plain with fennel.’
-Fennel is indigenous to the shores of the Mediterranean, but has been naturalized around the world and is a popular ingredient in many cuisines.
+Fennel is indigenous to the shores of the Mediterranean, and is a popular ingredient in many cuisines.
 In India, seeds are chewed after meals to freshen breath and aid in digestion.
-Although cultivated in many parts of the world, in Australia fennel is considered an invasive species and weed.
+Fennel is an excellent source of protein, dietary fiber, vitamin B, and several dietary minerals: calcium, iron, magnesium, and manganese.

 Buying & Storing

-Puree: chop and blend fennel in a mixer or food processor.
+Puree – chop and blend fennel in a mixer or food processor.
 Pureed fennel can be added to soups, smoothies, sauces, or dressings.

-Garnish: the feathery leaves can be chopped and used as a fresh herb for seasoning or used as a garnish.
+Garnish – the feathery leaves can be chopped and used as a fresh herb for seasoning or used as a garnish.
 It is a good replacement for dill, especially on baked or broiled fish with lemon.

-Boiling: chop fennel and boil in water for 20-30 minutes.
+Boil – chop fennel and boil in water for 20-30 minutes.
 Use the water to make tea (iced or hot).